Ken Mattingly: Post-NASA career

 In 1985, Mattingly retired from NASA, then retired from the Navy the following year with the two-star rank of Rear admiral (upper half), and entered the private sector.
 He worked as a Director in Grumman's Space Station Support Division.
 He then headed the Atlas booster program for General Dynamics in San Diego, California.
-At Lockheed Martin he was Vice President in charge of the X-33 development program.
+At Lockheed Martin he was vice president in charge of the X-33 development program.
 He then worked at Systems Planning and Analysis in Virginia.

+Mattingly logged 7,200 hours of flight time, including 5,000 hours in jet aircraft.

-Mattingly is a member of many organizations.
-He is an associate fellow, American Institute of Aeronautics and Astronautics; fellow, American Astronautical Society; and member, Society of Experimental Test Pilots, and the U.S. Naval Institute.
+Mattingly was a member of many organizations.
+He was an associate fellow, American Institute of Aeronautics and Astronautics; fellow, American Astronautical Society; and member, Society of Experimental Test Pilots, and the U.S. Naval Institute.